Marco Capuano

-Marco Capuano (born 14 October 1991) is an Italian professional footballer who plays as a central defender for Ternana.
+Marco Capuano (born 14 October 1991) is an Italian professional footballer who plays as a central defender for club Salernitana.

 Club career

 Pescara

 Capuano made his debut with the senior team in the away draw for 1–1 against Frosinone.
 He obtained 10 appearances in the 2010–11 Serie B season.
 He also signed a new 3-year contract in December 2010.

 During the 2011–12 season, Capuano became a more regular starter under new manager Zdenek Zeman.
 His run in the starting eleven was soured by a controversial straight red card which led to a penalty in the 20 November match against Gubbio.

 He made his Serie A debut on 26 August 2012, in the match lost 3–0 against Inter Milan.

 Frosinone

 On 17 August 2018, Capuano signed with Serie A side Frosinone.

 Ternana

 On 2 September 2021, he signed a two-year contract with Ternana in Serie B.